 The San Diego Formation comprises approximately 85-90 m of unconsolidated Pliocene and Pleistocene sandstones, mudrocks, and conglomerates of terrestrial and marine origin deposited via extensional tectonics within a graben in the vicinity of San Diego, California between Pacific Beach and northern Baja California (Deméré 1982, 1983; Wagner et al., 2001; Vendrasco et al., 2012).
 The San Diego Formation is informally divided into two members: a "lower" sandstone member that is entirely marine in origin, and an "upper" sandstone and conglomeratic member that is marine and terrestrial (Deméré 1982, 1983).
-Although earlier studies concluded that the San Diego Formation was approximately 3-1.5 Ma in age (Late Pliocene to Early Pleistocene; Deméré 1983), more recent estimates based on paleomagnetism and correlation with patterns of eustatic sea level change suggest an Early Pliocene age (Zanclean equivalent) for parts of the "lower" member of the San Diego Formation (Wagner et al., 2001).
-Furthermore, Vendrasco et al. (2012) reported the San Diego Formation to be 4.2-1.8 Ma in age.
+Although earlier studies concluded that the San Diego Formation was approximately 3-1.5 Ma in age (late Pliocene to early Pleistocene: Deméré 1983), more recent estimates based on paleomagnetism and correlation with patterns of eustatic sea level change suggest an early Pliocene age (Zanclean equivalent) for parts of the "lower" member of the San Diego Formation (Wagner et al., 2001).
+Furthermore, Vendrasco et al. (2012) reported the San Diego Formation to ranges in age from 4.2-1.8 Ma.
 A single upper right anterior or anterolateral tooth missing part of the root and crown (SDNHM 29742; Fig. 6A-B) was reported from the basal San Diego Formation near La Joya in Baja California (SDNHM locality 3253; Ashby and Minch, 1984).
 The tooth is almost equilateral, with a slight curvature to the right.
-A v-shaped chevron, fine serrations, and three small nutrient foramina are present on the lingual surface of the root.
+A V-shaped chevron, fine serrations, and three small nutrient foramina are present on the lingual surface of the root.
 Three additional specimens (Fig. 6C-H) are recorded from LACM collections from San Diego County: LACM 156334 (LACM locality 1095), a broken tooth with thinned and longitudinally cracked enameloid, abraded surfaces and broken edges; LACM 10152 (LACM locality 4875), a broken but unabraded tooth with longitudinally cracked enameloid; LACM 103448 (LACM locality 1080), a fragment of enameloid shell missing the orthodentine core.
-These other specimens are less complete than SDNHM 29742 and come from unknown horizons within the San Diego Formation.
-Recent studies suggest an Early Pliocene to Early Pleistocene age for the San Diego Formation (Wagner et al., 2001; Vendrasco et al., 2012).
+These other specimens are less complete than SDNHM 29742 are not stratigraphically located within the San Diego Formation.

+The only specimen with precise stratigraphic data (SDNHM 29742) was collected from

 The only specimen with precise stratigraphic data (SDNHM 29742) was collected from the basal unconformity of the San Diego Formation.
-This occurrence can be summarized as approximately 4.2 Ma in age (Early Pliocene), approximately contemporaneous with teeth of O. megalodon from the upper unit of the San Mateo Formation (Lawrence Canyon local fauna) and the Tirabuzón Formation.
-San Mateo Formation The San Mateo Formation is a thin package of unconsolidated sandstones and conglomerates, which crop out in the vicinity of Oceanside in San Diego County, California.
-It is considered a temporal equivalent of the Oso Member of the Capistrano Formation (Barnes et al., 1981;
+This occurrence can be summarized as approximately 4.2 Ma in age (early Pliocene); a minimum age of 3.6 Ma is provided by magnetostratigraphy of strata higher up in the San Diego Formation (Wagner et al., 2001).